Tridet/Projet_GAN_MSO_2019/README.md

 * the implementation of a test function that was not present at the base at Alaa El-Nouby;
 * the creation of embeddings based on[InferSent](https://github.com/facebookresearch/InferSent) which is a different language model from the one used by Reed Scott.

-A report for this project is available [here](https://drive.google.com/open?id=1Z74FDeyRjbC6pnhI8lxJlq4QByM_K-kA).
+A report for this project is available [here](https://drive.google.com/open?id=1T_mjcS-bOJ9QpskBmkN2DhW2jcPj5AqZ) and the PDF file that was used for the class presentation on the 03/28/2019 is also available [here](https://drive.google.com/open?id=1mn9TQtpkRnBvLuiPcBTV3JbLZBXOOfTc)

 ## Pre-trained models